What is a Breach of Fiduciary Duty in Nevada?

 A recent Nevada law expanded the fiduciary duties of financial professionals.
 In Nevada, financial planners, trustees, investment advisors, and other professionals must make disclosures to their clients about fees, insurance, investments and other actions.
 Fiduciaries must put their client’s interests ahead of their own interests.

-In Nevada, elements that are needed to prove a breach of fiduciary duty are:
+Here are the elements that are needed to prove a breach of fiduciary duty in Nevada

 If you think that your situation with a financial professional meets this criteria, you should contact a law firm familiar with Nevada laws on fiduciary responsibility to help you evaluate your situation and alternatives.